mukilanr/healthcare-portal/README.md

 # Healthcare Patient Portal

 A secure and scalable MERN-based healthcare patient portal that enables patients to manage health records and healthcare providers to administer care.
-Built with an Agile process over two sprints and deployed to AWS.
+Built with an Agile process over two sprints and deployed to AWS and Vercel.

 ---